Millennial Spending Habits: More Money on Fitness Than on College Tuition

-According to MarketWatch magazine, millennials are moving in droves toward specialized, socially involved group training classes like cross-training, Pilates and yoga as opposed to Gen-Xers, who accept solo exercises using traditional workout methods like weight machines, free weights and the elliptical machine.
+According to MarketWatch magazine, millennial spending habits show that they are moving in droves toward specialized, socially involved group training classes like cross-training, Pilates and yoga as opposed to Gen-Xers, who accept solo exercises using traditional workout methods like weight machines, free weights and the elliptical machine.

-As a cohort, millennials are spending more on fitness programs that embody their personal values such as communal living, social involvement, and togetherness according to Jeff From, president of Millennial Marketing, a marketing consultancy that specializes in millennial trends.
+As a cohort, the spending habits of millennials indicate they spend more on fitness programs that embody their personal values such as communal living, social involvement, and togetherness according to Jeff From, president of Millennial Marketing, a marketing consultancy that specializes in millennial trends.

 Open style gym workouts encourage millennials to switch activities every few minutes and incorporate a high level of cardio.
-These are the kind of work out experiences that millennials are looking for.
-And these activities need a lot of open space.
+These are the kind of boutique fitness trends and work out experiences that millennials are looking for, and these activities need a lot of open space:

 - Free Style Boxing

 If your gym wants to gain more millennials or other trendy consumers, consider remodeling your gym so you can create more space for these activities.

 In a report by the Los Angeles Times, more millennials age 24-35 are turning away from exercising alone to wanting open-space gyms that allow for maximum social interaction.
 This is because they want to participate in exercise activities where they can get a great workout and “get drained" using own bodyweight, build camaraderie with their friends, enhance their social circle and be encouraged by others along the way.

 After reviewing a study by the Association of Fitness Studios, the Los Angeles Times covered the topic in its business section and highlighted that: